Comparative Field Deployment of Reinforcement Learning and Model Predictive Control for Residential HVAC: Algorithmic Approach

 \subsection{System Dynamics Model}

-MPC uses the 2R1C thermal RC model (shown in Figure \ref{fig:RC}) to model system dynamics ($f$).
-To facilitate a direct comparison and leverage physical interpretability, we integrated this same 2R1C architecture into Ibex-RL.
+MPC uses a 2R1C thermal circuit model (shown in Figure \ref{fig:RC}) to model the system dynamics.
+To facilitate a direct comparison and promote interpretability, we integrated this same 2R1C architecture into Ibex-RL.
+This low-order structure was selected for three reasons: (1) maintaining model parity between controllers ensures that observed performance differences are attributable to the control algorithm rather than model fidelity; (2) for lightweight wood-frame residential buildings, prior work has demonstrated that low-order models avoid overfitting while adequately capturing dominant thermal dynamics for control purposes \cite{blum2019practical}; and (3) a low-order model reduces data requirements and computational cost, supporting the scalability objectives of this work.